Administration of Injections Policy & Application

-The Pharmacy Act allows pharmacists to practice under a Collaborative Practice Agreement with physicians.
-The pharmacist(s) may participate in the practice of ordering, managing and modifying drug therapy according to a written collaborative practice agreement between the pharmacists and physicians who is/are responsible for the patient’s care and authorized to prescribe drugs.
+The Pharmacy Act allows pharmacists to practice under a Collaborative Practice Agreement with other health professions.
+The pharmacist(s) may participate in the practice of ordering, managing and modifying drug therapy according to a written collaborative practice agreement between the pharmacists and authorized prescribers who are responsible for the patient’s care.

 - Colaborative Practice Application form Nov 18

 - Collaborative Practice Request for Letter of Collaboration